BenaroyaResearch/Morawski-T-cell-transcriptional-programs-in-skin/README.md

 # Morawski-T-cell-transcriptional-programs-in-skin

-T cells promote distinct transcriptional programs of cutaneous inflammatory disease in human skin structural cells
+This repository contains analysis code associated with the manuscript "T cells promote distinct transcriptional programs of cutaneous inflammatory disease in human skin structural cells"

+The following datasets were analysed in the manuscript

+1. Bulk RNAseq of keratinocyte and fibroblast cultures stimulated with T-cell supernatants.
+2. Skin punch biopsy microarray data from psoriasis patients and controls from the GEO datasets GSE31652, GSE166388, and GSE137218
+3. Skin punch biopsy RNAseq data from atopic dermatitis patients and controls from the GEO datasets GSE157194 and GSE121212
+4. Single cell RNAseq from scleroderma patients and controls from teh GEO dataset GSE195452